students working with a brain prop.

 Mind, Brain and Social Behaviour - Core

-Psychology Professional Development and Placement - Core
+Difference and Diversity - Core

 Year 3